Felix D. Williamson: Distinguished Service Cross citation

-The President of the United States of America, authorized by Act of Congress July 9, 1918, takes pleasure in presenting the Distinguished Service Cross to Captain (Air Corps) Felix D. Williamson, United States Army Air Forces, for extraordinary heroism in connection with military operations against an armed enemy while serving as Pilot of a P-47 Fighter Airplane in the 62d Fighter Squadron, 56th Fighter Group, Eighth Air Force, in aerial combat against enemy forces on 14 January 1945, in the European Theater of Operations.
+The President of the United States of America, authorized by Act of Congress July 9, 1918, presents the Distinguished Service Cross to Captain (Air Corps) Felix D. Williamson, United States Army Air Forces, for extraordinary heroism in connection with military operations against an armed enemy while serving as Pilot of a P-47 Fighter Airplane in the 62d Fighter Squadron, 56th Fighter Group, Eighth Air Force, in aerial combat against enemy forces on 14 January 1945, in the European Theater of Operations.
 On this date Captain Williamson became ACE in a day, shooting down five enemy aircraft in a single mission.
 Captain Williamson's unquestionable valor in aerial combat is in keeping with the highest traditions of the military service and reflects great credit upon himself, the 8th Air Force, and the United States Army Air Forces.